What is the RCM Mark?

 - National Equipment RCM Registration Record

-- Proof of RCM Compliance, valid for 5 years.
+- Proof of RCM Compliance.

 - Australia Local Rep Service for 5 years.